brendanddev/struccs/README.md

-# Structures From Scratch (In C)    v3.6
+# structureslib-c   v3.6.0

-A collection of fundamental data structures implemented from scratch in C for learning and practice.
-This project demonstrates low-level understanding of memory management, pointer arithmetic, and algorithmic thinking without relying on standard library implementations.
+A lightweight, generic C library of fundamental data structures built from scratch with a focus on memory management, performance, and type-agnostic design.

 ---

 ## Overview

-This project began as a simple **integer array** and has evolved into a comprehensive exploration of data structures in C. The focus is on building real, working implementations with proper memory management, performance considerations, and generic design patterns.
+A collection of generic, reusable data structures implemented in C using `void*` pointers, function pointers, and manual memory management — no dependencies, no standard container libraries.

+---

 ### Currently Implemented